top of page

 Importantly, fish that are considered either “by-catch” (discarded) or “by-product” (lower commercial fishing value) within QLD’s northern regions commercial fishery made up approx. 97% (by weight) of the total tunnel net catch.
 By weight, the top six species caught were trevally (goldens, GTs and others), barred javelin, biddies, sickle fish, blue salmon and permit.
 The only northern regions seafood “target” species in the catch were barra (approx. 3% by weight) and king threadfin (minimal catch).

-Because the vast majority of the tunnel net catch is non-target species like trevally & permit, which command far lower seafood market prices than barramundi and king threadfin, and because each tunnel net shot requires 3+ operators, it will be impossible to make money on most tunnel net shots unless large numbers of non-target species are harvested.
 In other words, for most net shots, what appears to be contemplated is a high take harvest of fish that have low value as seafood, like trevally & permit.
 In addition to seafood, this may involve tunnel nets being used to source crab bait and petfood.

 tunnel net commercial fishers squeezing hundreds of large fish into a small holding sock